Aceearly1993/lecarde-1/README.md

  #### [0.5.3] - 2024/5/28 ####

+`ADDED` - Function to remember the value of currently equipped sub weapon into save file.
+(Aceearly1993)
 `HOTFIX` - Inner yard 2: An attempt to rule out a softlock bug by changing one regulation to an object.
 (Aceearly1993)
 `HOTFIX` - Inner yard 2: An attempt to rule out a softlock bug by adjusting positions of several platforms.
 (Aceearly1993)
 `HOTFIX` - Inner yard 3: An attempt to rule out a softlock bug by moving the position of an object that will trigger